 Plans don't expire, so you can plan a campaign for the year (such as doing one release per month), or for agencies you could use plans for multiple clients.
 Discounts only apply when the quantity purchase is made on the same order, not cumulative single orders over time, or back-dated purchases.

-We also provide quantity discounts on “Extended” level plans which is typically a 10% discount when you purchase three (3) plans at one time.
+We also provide quantity discounts on “Premium” level plans which is typically a 10% discount when you purchase three (3) plans at one time.
 Inquire for assistance.

 For agencies and resellers who prepay at $999 per month, you may have us distribute up to ten (10) of our “Standard” level distribution plans per month.
 For clients using our National plans, that would effectively be a 50% discount.

-There is no flat-rate for “Extended” plans, as those plans include premium PR Newswire® services which are charged per project, and already include a 20% discount on PRN's rates.
+There is no flat-rate for “Premium” plans, as those plans include premium PR Newswire® services which are charged per project, and already include a 20% discount on PRN's rates.

 How to Apply: